The natural world is the blueprint Melisa Taylor-Metzger’s work while allusions to past and contemporary culture inform its developmental stages.

 Multiple techniques are used: impasto texturing, collage of found objects, stain washes, powder dusting, torching, spray painting and stencilling.

 In the tradition of Process art, Taylor-Metzger seeks the presence of external variables such as natural physical properties, weight or wind for instance, to inject unpredictability.
 “As I stand witnessing the unexpected organic processes, I find myself intervening with appropriate timing,” she says.

 Recently, Taylor-Metzger has explored the assimilation of aerosol painting, pyrography and sanding techniques on wood while engaging with the legacy of various painters.
-A synthesis of these interests is materializing in Turbulences and In City and In Forest.
-These works suggest a discoverable lattice of motifs emerging out of defacement and obscuration, where allusions to natural phenomena act as allegories for the human experience.
+Her work suggests a discoverable lattice of motifs emerging out of defacement and obscuration, where allusions to natural phenomena act as allegories for the human experience.

 MELISA TAYLOR-METZGER | Frost and Decimals series (2016-2017) | Acrylic, pyrography and aerosol paint on wood | 14 x 11 inches